What is alt text?

-The original purpose of the alt text was to describe images to visually impaired people who were unable to see what is on the picture and therefore make it more accessible for them.
+The original purpose of the image alt text was to describe images to visually impaired users who were unable to see what is in the pictures (and therefore make it more accessible for them).

-These visitors use various screen readers or browsers that help them better understand what is on the website including the visual content like images, videos, etc.
+Visually impaired visitors usually use screen readers or browsers that help them better understand what is on the website including the visual content like images, videos, etc.

 Instead of displaying the image to the user, the screen reader looks at the alt text of the image and reads its content.

-Thanks to this, users can understand what is on the picture and get a better overall experience.
+Thanks to this, users can understand what is in the picture and have a better user experience on the website.

-Alt text is not only important from the UX perspective; it can improve the on-page optimization and topical relevance too.
+Alternative text for images is not only important from the UX perspective; it can improve the on-page optimization and topical relevance as well.

 “Google uses alt text along with computer vision algorithms and the contents of the page to understand the subject matter of the image.”

-- Improve the topical relevance of the page
+- Improve the topical relevance of your pages

 - Serve as a potential ranking signal for Google